Redundancy in Distributed Proofs: Distributed Proofs for Spanning Trees

-The fourth part of the certificate consists of $O(\log^2 n/t)$ bits, $O(\log n/t)$ for each phase of the GHS algorithm.
-To define the part of a certificate of every phase, fix a phase, a fragment $F$ in the beginning of this phase, and let $e=(u,v)$ be the minimum-weight edge going out of $F$, where $u\in F$ and $v\notin F$.
-Our goal is that the nodes of $F$ verify together that $e$ is the minimum-weight outgoing edge of~$F$, and that no other edge was added by~$F$ in this phase.
-To this end, we first orient the edges of $F$ towards $u$, i.e. set $u$ as the root of~$F$.
-If the depth of $F$ is less than $t$, then in $t-1$ rounds the root $u$ can see all of $F$ and check that $(u,v)$ is the lightest outgoing edge.
+The fourth part of the certificate consists of $O(\log^2 n/t)$ bits, $O(\log n/t)$ for each of the $O(\log n)$ phases of the GHS algorithm.
+To define the part of a certificate of every phase, fix a phase, a fragment $F$ in the beginning of this phase, and let $e=(u,v)$ be the edge added to the spanning tree by fragment $F$ in this phase, where $u\in F$ and $v\notin F$.
+Our goal is that the nodes of $F$ verify together that $e$ is a minimum-weight outgoing edge with the smallest position in the ordering, and that no other edge was added by~$F$ in this phase.
+To this end, we first orient the edges of $F$ towards $u$, i.e., set $u$ as the root of~$F$.
+If the depth of $F$ is less than $t$, then in $t-1$ rounds the root $u$ can see all of $F$ and check that $(u,v)$ is the desired minimum-weight outgoing edge.
 All other nodes just have to verify that no other edge is added by the nodes of $F$ in this phase.
-Otherwise, if the depth of $F$ is at least~$t$, by Theorem~\ref{theo:universal}, the information about $\ID(u)$ and $w(e)$ can be spread on $F$ such that in $t$ rounds it can be collected by all nodes of $F$.
-With this information known to all the nodes of $F$, the root can locally verify that it is named as the node that adds the edge and that it has the named edge with the right weight.
-The other nodes of $F$ can locally verify that they do not have incident edges with a smaller weight, and that no other edge is added by~$F$.
+Otherwise, if the depth of $F$ is at least~$t$, by Theorem~\ref{theo:universal}, the information about $\ID(u)$, $w(e)$, and $\POS(e)$ can be spread on $F$ such that in $t$ rounds it can be collected by all nodes of $F$.
+With this information known to all the nodes of $F$, the root can locally verify that it is named as the node that adds the edge and that it has the named edge with the right weight and position.
+The other nodes of $F$ can locally verify that they do not have incident edges with a smaller weight, that every incident edge with the same weight has a greater position, and that no other edge is added by~$F$.
 This part takes $O(\log n/t)$ bits per iteration, which sums to a total of $O(\log^2 n/t)$ bits.

-Overall, our scheme verifies that $T_x$ is a spanning tree, and that it is consistent with every phase of the GHS algorithm.
+Overall, our scheme verifies that $T_x$ is a spanning tree, and that it is consistent with every phase of some execution of the GHS algorithm.
 Therefore, the scheme accepts $(G,x)$ if and only if $T_x$ is a minimum spanning tree. \end{proof}